ippontech/blog-usa/posts/innovative-snowflake-features-data-formats-and-types.md

 ***Only "NOT NULL" constraints are enforced!
 All other constraints are maintained only as a Metadata convenience for third party tools.***

+---
-## Semi-Structured Data
+# Semi-Structured Data
-Snowflake natively supports the load and access of several types of Semi-Structured data, including JSON, Avro, XML[^1] and Parquet.
+Snowflake natively supports the load and access of several types of Semi-Structured data, including JSON, Avro, XML[^1], ORC and Parquet.

 In order to support loading these data-types, Snowflake has a few specialized data-types.
-These are:
+They are:
 * VARIANT - Universal type that can store values of any other type.
+Snowflake imposes a compressed size limit of 16MB per row.
 * ARRAY - Represents Arrays of arbitrary size with a non-negative integer index and containing values of VARIANT type[^2].
 * OBJECT - Collection of key-value pairs where the key is a non-empty string and the value is of VARIANT type.

+## Storing Semi-Structured Data
+If you are not sure of the types of operations you will be performing on your semi-structured data, Snowflake recommends storing it in a VARIANT column.
+Data that is mostly regular and is comprised of mainly Strings and Integers will have similar storage requirements and query performance as VARIANT data as they will as separate columns.

+For better pruning and less storage consumption, Snowflake recommends flattening object and key data into separate columns if semi-structured data includes:
+* Dates and Timestamps as String values
+* Numbers within Strings
+* Arrays

+Non-native values like dates and timestamps get stored as Strings when loaded into VARIANT columns, and operations on these columns can be slower and also consume more space than if these values are stored in columns with the corresponding type.

-### Accessing Values From JSON
+## Accessing Values From JSON
 It is possible to access values from JSON in the two ways below:

 ```plsql